daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/Serial/serial_usb/README.md

 # USB Documentation
 This implements a blocking transfer of frames between USB host and RP2040.
 The frame rate is not known however smaller displays should have better stability.
 The USB host is supposed to implement async logic to keep frame rate as desired.

+## Status
+Experimental and work in progress.
+Not finished.

+## Overview
 The current logic does not use USB double buffer which could improve the latency.
 Currently Core 0 is used for USB logic however the matrix algorithms have higher priority access over the USB.
 DMA is used but currently has small contribution without double buffering.
 If double buffering was used the DMA would allow ping pong and the CPU could work in the background.
 However currently this is mostly a serial operation.